-The purpose of this Agreement is to govern wages and working conditions within the provinces of Newfoundland and Labrador, New Brunswick, Nova Scotia, Prince Edward Island, Ontario, Manitoba, and Saskatchewan to promote orderly harmonious relationships between the Employer and its employees.
-The Union agrees to cooperate with and assist the Employer in every legitimate way to conduct a successful business, bearing in mind that both parties must give service to the public.
+The purpose of this Agreement is to govern wages and working conditions within the province of Ontario to promote orderly harmonious relationships between the Employer and its employees.
+The Union agrees to cooperate with and assist the Employer in every legitimate way to conduct a successful business, bearing in mind that both Parties must give service to the public.